spicybung/VCS2OMP/README.md

-# ViceCityStories
+# Vice City Stories

-A conversation of Vice City Stories to open.mp.
+A fruit of love, labour, blood, sweat and tears.
+Vice City Stories converted to open.mp